leonj1/my-localstack-chaos/README.md

 ### LocalStack Authentication
 If you encounter authentication issues with LocalStack Pro, verify your `LOCALSTACK_AUTH_TOKEN` is correctly set in your environment.

+### DevContainer Issues
+If you encounter issues with the DevContainer:
+1. Ensure Docker Desktop is running
+2. Try rebuilding the container: "Dev Containers: Rebuild Container"
+3. Check the container logs for error messages
+4. See [.devcontainer/README.md](.devcontainer/README.md) for troubleshooting tips